 Parts of a Brisket

 A whole brisket divides into two parts—the flat and the point.
 The flat is, well, flat.
 It is the large section of meat that covers one side.
 It is rectangular in shape and may contain fat or silver skin on the surface (which I recommend removing).
+The flat can be lean, but when selecting, look for an even distribution of small flecks of fat.

-When buying a whole packer brisket, there are a couple of things to consider.
+When buying a whole-packer brisket, there are a couple of things to consider.
 First, look at the thickness of the flat.
 You want one that is thick enough to produce decent slices.
 You might find that the flat tapers to nearly nothing by the time it gets to the thinnest section of the brisket.
 The way brisket is cut and packaged; it can be difficult to determine thickness.
 Try your best to find a thicker cut, or ask your local butcher to help you make the best selection.

 Briskets should have a thick layer of fat over the top, point side of the brisket.
 Though the fat must be trimmed away before smoking, look for a decent layer when buying.
 The fat you’re looking for should be white and hard.
 This fat is an excellent choice if inclined towards using beef tallow.
-Avoid briskets that have an overwhelming fat to meat ratio.
+Avoid briskets that have an overwhelming fat-to-meat ratio.

 When examining the meat portion, check to see if it is well-marbled.
 Marbling is the intramuscular fat that keeps the meat moist and tender while it smokes.
 It appears as small flecks of fat interspersed throughout the meat.
 We’ll get to grades next, but really, it is the marbling that determines the quality of beef.